Dinir/obs-audio-filter-guide/guide-en.md

 ![Peak Meter][OBS Peak Meter]

-Here each channel will show the peak of the signal they receive in real-time.
+Here each audio channel will display the peak of its signal in real-time.
 All active filters affect these meters.
-Here I set it to be vertical, but the default view is horizontal.
+Here I've set them to be vertical, but by default, they'll be displayed horizontally.
 There could be more than just two channels if you have more audio devices connected to the computer!

 Right-click or click the gear icon to access filters and other options.